AnnikaCodes/expecto-botronum/README.md

 | `-checkhouse [user]` | Checks the house of a given user, or the sender if none is specified. |

 ## Technical
-Expecto Botronum is written in Python 3.x (specifically, Python 3.6).
+The majority Expecto Botronum is written in Python 3.x (specifically, Python 3.6), but its chatlogger is written in Rust.
 If you would like to contribute, feel free to work on one of the issues.
 To propose a feature, PM me on Discord (Annika#1562) or mention the feature in the channel for that purpose in the Magic & Mayhem discord.

+To run Expecto Botronum:
+ - clone the source code
+ - install Python dependencies (with `pip install -r requirements.txt`)
+ - build the Rust code (with `scripts/build.sh`)
+ - copy `config-example.json` to `config.json` and edit it as needed
+ - and run `core.py`

+If you're using Windows, you'll need to build the Rust code with `cargo build`, and then move `librust_chatlogger.dll` to the current directory and name it `string_sum.pyd`.

-To run Expecto Botronum, simply clone the source code, install dependencies (with `pip install -r requirements.txt`), copy `config-example.json` to `config.json` and edit it as needed, and run `core.py`.
-You can also run the script `test.sh` (on Linux and Mac) to run the linter and tests, if you're so inclined.
+You can also run `scripts/test.sh` (on Linux and Mac) to run the linter and tests, if you're so inclined.

 Further technical documentation is available in [v3.md](https://github.com/AnnikaCodes/expecto-botronum/blob/master/v3.md).